iyadahmed/DarkenPDF/README.md

+# DarkenPDF
+Small program for increasing the contrast of PDF files before printing, it works by rasterizing the PDF and applying a contrast/brgihtness filter on top then re-exporting the pdf, uses Cairo and Poppler

-# How to build and use
+## How to build and use

-## Step 1: Install build dependencies
+### Step 1: Install build dependencies
 Ubuntu:
 ```
 sudo apt install libpoppler-glib-dev libcairo-dev